Tinnitus and suicidal thoughts: What to do when life feels overwhelming

 By the same logic, if you or someone you love is having suicidal thoughts, it’s essential to remove lethal objects from the environment.
-Find a moment soon to fill out this worksheet, a standard safety plan.
+Find a moment soon to review and set up a suicide safety plan.
 Lock up guns and keep the key in an inconvenient place or get them out of your house.

 If you take pain killers, consider an electronic device that dispenses daily doses of pills at programmed intervals while keeping the remaining pills locked.
 Only keep small amounts of over-the-counter pain killers.
 Throw out medications you no longer need, using safe disposal methods.

 Alcohol is a dangerous drug.
 It increases your chance of dying if you also take another drug, and you can die from alcohol alone.
 Keep only small quantities of alcohol in your home.
 In some parts of the country, deaths from alcohol are a bigger problem than opioids.

 Part of developing a safety plan is understanding your need for other people.
 Human beings are pack animals.
 Yes, we are all a little bit like wolves, wired to feel more secure among others like us.
 You might normally prefer solitude—or be in a spell when you feel worse around other people—but if you’re having suicidal thoughts, finding connections with others can be crucial.